Q: Why am I being asked to sign in to use XIV-Hunt?

 or contact me on Discord

-Also, XIV-Hunt is not working with the Korean and Chinese versions of FFXIV.
+A: No, XIV-Hunt does not work with the Korean and Chinese versions of FFXIV.

-Q: Can I share a link, to someone, that takes them directly to the XIV-Hunt site for a specific server or world?
+Q: Can I share a link, to someone, that takes them directly to the XIV-Hunt site for a specific world?

 Q: Why do I sometimes see the message "You are currently not in an instanced area." in my chat?